Some Quotations to Help You with Your Life

 Toby Moments on YouTube:

 Robert MacLean is a bad poet and an independent filmmaker.
-His The Light Touch is on Amazon PrimeTubi and Scanbox, and his 7-minute comedy is an out-loud laugh.
+His The Light Touch is on Amazon Prime, Tubi, Amazon Prime, Tubi, Scanbox, and YouTube, and his 7-minute comedy is an out-loud laugh.
 He is also a screamingly funny novelist, a playwright, a blogger, a YouTuber, a reviewer of films, a literary critic, and a stand-up comic poet.
-Born Toronto, PhD McGill, taught at Canadian universities, too cold, live Greece, Irish citizen.
-Committed to making movies that don't matter.
-No brains, but an intellectual snob.
+Born Toronto, PhD McGill, taught at Canadian universities, too cold, lives Greece, Irish citizen.
+He is of towering intellect but, as is often the case with such people, not that bright.
+Here’s a little more about this splendid fellow.